vegaprotocol/documentation/docs/concepts/assets/transfers.md

 If the asset used to fund a recurring transfer is depleted, either because the funds have run out or it's less than the <NetworkParameter frontMatter={frontMatter} param="transfer.minTransferQuantumMultiple" />` x quantum`, then the transfer is cancelled automatically.
 You'll have to set up a new transfer if you want to keep funding the key/account.

 ## Governance-initiated transfers
+Assets being moved out of certain accounts requires community support, through a governance proposal and vote.
+Generally speaking, they're accounts that have assets moved into them after markets are settled, because of market protection movements, or entirely funded by community members that transfer assets into them.

+The proposals give community members a chance to determine what they think the assets should be spent on, whether that's to fund [trading or validator rewards](../trading-on-vega/fees-rewards.md#trading-rewards), to move money from [insurance pools](./accounts.md#insurance-pool-accounts) into [network treasury accounts](./accounts.md#network-treasury-accounts), or for other purposes.

-Governance-initiated transfers can be one-off or recurring.
+These governance-initiated transfers can be one-off or recurring.
 A recurring transfer can only be cancelled when a governance proposal to cancel it is submitted and passes the governance vote.

-The table below highlights which types of transfers can be done through a governance proposal and vote.
+The table below details which types of transfers need to be done using a governance proposal and vote.

 | Source account | Destination account | Proposal required |
 | --- | --- | --- |